 Lowitja Institute traces its roots back more than two decades.
 It includes the pioneering work of three Cooperative Research Centres (CRC), the CRC for Aboriginal and Tropical Health, the CRC for Aboriginal Health, and the CRC for Aboriginal and Torres Strait Islander Health.
 In August 2017, we published a brief history of the work and achievements since 1997 called ‘Changing the Narrative in Aboriginal and Torres Strait Islander Health Research: Four Cooperative Research Centres and the Lowitja Institute: The story so far‘.

 The CRC for Aboriginal and Tropical Health (CRCATH, 1997–2003) opened in Darwin in 1997 with six core partners, including two Aboriginal health services.
-The chair was Dr Lowitja O’Donoghue, our current patron.
+The chair was the late Dr Lowitja O’Donoghue AC CBE DSG, our co-patron.
 The CRCATH brought together researchers and Aboriginal community organisations for research focused on five priority areas: Indigenous education; health resources and service delivery; public health; communication and information; and biomedical.

 The CRC for Aboriginal Health (CRCAH, 2003–09) was also based in Darwin.
 Under the leadership of its Chair Ms Pat Anderson, the CRCAH brought together 12 core partners and six associate partners from research institutions, government agencies and Aboriginal Health Services around Australia.
 The CRCAH made the decision to integrate its research with capacity development and research transfer activities to ensure that outcomes had a practical impact in Aboriginal and Torres Strait Islander communities.
 It developed five research programs: chronic conditions; comprehensive primary health care, health systems and workforce; healthy skin; social and emotional wellbeing; and social determinants of health.